 Safe drinking water starts with you!
 The City of Barrie provides safe and reliable drinking water to its community.
 Whether you are a developer, business owner or homeowner you can do your part to help protect this great resource.

-Source Water Protection story map for detail about source water, drinking water threats, protection areas, and much more.
+Explore the Source Water Protection story map for detail about source water, drinking water threats, protection areas, and much more.

 Source water is the untreated water from streams, lakes, rivers or underground aquifers that is used to supply people with drinking water.
-In Barrie, a mix of surface water, from Kempenfelt Bay, and groundwater make up the
+In Barrie, a mix of surface water, from Kempenfelt Bay, and groundwater make up the drinking water supply.

 Source Water Protection is about protecting our sources of drinking water from overuse and contamination.
 It’s one component of Ontario’s multi-barrier approach to ensure clean and safe drinking water from source to tap.
 The best way to ensure we have safe drinking water now, and in the future, is to protect it at its source.

 In May 2000 the water supply of the small town of Walkerton, Ontario became contaminated with E. coli bacteria.
 Seven residents died and thousands became ill dubbing this tragedy the worst water related outbreak in Canada.